AthenaDecisionSystems/athena-owl-core/docs/index.md

 [See architecture notes for details](arch.md).

-Tools could be:
+Tools can be used to:

-* integration layer to connect to custom data sources, business services, or decision services.
+* access an integration layer to connect to custom data sources, business services, or decision services.
-* rules to control next best action.
+* execute rules to decide and run the next best action.
-* document storage reference and configuration to build corpus and vector store,
+* read from a document storage reference and configuration to build corpus and vector store,
-* vector store with different collections
+* do semantic search in a vector store with different collections,
+* leverage third party API's to allow applications to take action in the world.

-Owl Platform portal includes assistants, agents and tools hub, that enterprise offers to their employees to select the best assistant in the context of their business processes.
-The OwAssistant server is a deployable unit, running on hybrid cloud.
+The Owl Platform portal includes assistants, agents, and a tools hub that enterprises can use to let employees and other stakeholders select the best assistant for their tasks.
+The OwAssistant server is a deployable dockerized unit that can run on any hybrid cloud platform.

 ## Contact us

-We are here to help you seamlessly integrate this innovative framework into your operations.
+Athena Decision Systems is here to help you seamlessly integrate this innovative framework into your operations.
 For a customized proof of concept or production deployment, feel free to reach out to the expert team at [Athena Decision Systems](https://athenadecisions.com/contact-us).
-With their deep industry knowledge and tailored solutions, they will ensure a smooth and successful implementation that drives tangible value for your business.
+With deep industry knowledge and tailored solutions, Athena can ensure a smooth and successful implementation that drives tangible value for your business.